loodse/kubeterra/CONTRIBUTING.md

 statement that you, as a contributor, have the legal right to make the contribution.
 See the [DCO](DCO) file for details.

-Any copyright notices in this repo should specify the authors as "the Loodse XXX project contributors".
+Any copyright notices in this repo should specify the authors as "the KubeTerra project contributors".

 To sign your work, just add a line like this at the end of your commit message: